heroqu/stream-generator/README.md

 ### Explanation and working examples

-*Stream-generator* can be used to convert any random, or pseudo-random (or, really just *any*) byte generator into a readable stream.
+As already said *Stream-generator* can turn a byte generator into a readable stream.

-But what exactly is *byte-generator*?
+But what exactly is *byte generator*?

 A hard coded and simplistic byte generator can look like this: